samcorcos/next-firebase-boilerplate/README.md

 Use Callable functions when possible (https://firebase.google.com/docs/functions/callable) as they make endpoint security much easier and cuts down on boilerplate.

+NOTE: This is currently broken because of Next's inability to handle `Layout` and other components that receive props.

 ## Quirks

 Everything is `display: flex; flex-direction: column;` by default